 How much does it cost to open a restaurant in New York?

 Startup costs vary widely depending on location and restaurant concept, but many restaurants require between $150,000 and $500,000 to launch.
+Larger concepts may require significantly more capital.

 How long does it take to open a restaurant in NY?